-Before building or flashing the, you must install the esp-idf.
-This must be re-done every time the esp-idf is updated, but not every time you build.
+Before building or flashing the, you must install the ESP-IDF.

+Note: This must be re-done every time the ESP-IDF is updated, but not every time you build.

 Run cd ports/espressif from circuitpython/ to move to the espressif port root, and run:

-'''

 ./esp-idf/install.sh

-'''

-After this initial installation, you must add the esp-idf tools to your path.
-You must also do this any time you open a new bash environment for building or flashing:
+After this initial installation, you must add the ESP-IDF tools to your path.

+Note: This must be re-done every time you open a new shell environment for building or flashing.